 Image: Graduation project 'HonestyBullshitHonestly: Deconstucting the Methods of International Art English' | John Fanning, ArtScience 2014, Nominee Department Award

-In the current wave of interest in the ArtScience connection, a number of views on the interactions between art and science can be distinguished.
-A form of collaboration that has become almost common is one in which scientific concepts are seen as a kind of ‘content', and where the artist translates these concepts into images, sounds or other experiences.
-This can reduce the artist to a kind of scientific communicator, but in most cases it triggers radically new kinds of artistic development.
+Within the current wave of interest in the ArtScience connection, several views on the interactions between art and science can be distinguished.
+One form of collaboration that has become almost common regards scientific concepts as a type of ‘content’, which artists translate into images, sounds or other experiences.
+Although this approach has the potential to reduce artists to some type of scientific communicators, it usually triggers radically new kinds of artistic development.

 A more complex and much more interesting zone between art and science has been described in two recent books.
-In his book 'ArtScience' (2008) David Edwards cites many examples from the worlds of science, art, civil society and industry that show how transposing ideas or strategies from one field to the other often results in radical innovation.
-ArtScience for him is an intermediate area of creativity where art nor science are clearly defined: stimulating this zone he considers to be one of the key strategies to foster innovation.
-In his 'Information Arts' (2002) artist and theorist Stephen Wilson gives an encyclopedic overview of many new forms of art that have their origin in current science and technology.
-To discuss these forms he no longer considers the traditional artistic disciplines to be relevant, and in his book he proceeds to group these art forms under the headings of the main scientific disciplines.
-He argues that these new forms of art will not necessarily find a place within the traditional platforms for art, and will also not necessarily share traditional artistic concerns.
+In ArtScience (2008), David Edwards cites many examples from the worlds of science, art, civil society and industry that demonstrate the ways in which the transposition of ideas or strategies from one field to another often results in radical innovation.
+For Edwards, ArtScience is an intermediate area of creativity, in which neither art nor science is clearly defined.
+According to this reasoning, the stimulation of this zone is a key strategy for fostering innovation.
+In Information Arts (2002), the artist and theorist Stephen Wilson provides an encyclopaedic overview of many new forms of art that are rooted in current science and technology.
+Wilson no longer considers the traditional artistic disciplines relevant to the discussion of these art forms, proceeding to group them under the headings of the main scientific disciplines.
+Wilson further argues that these new forms of art will not necessarily find any place within the traditional platforms for art, and that they will not necessarily share traditional artistic concerns.

-The core idea that makes such collaborations and intermediate zones interesting is that art and science are both considered as types of exploration, and that they are thought to be complementary in many ways.
-Where science maintains an aura of objectivity and detachedness, in art subjectivity and critical engagement tend to be favoured.
-Where in science peer-review is the norm, artists are expected to be iconoclastic and original.
-Where science is expressed in formulas and text, art often exists through non-verbal experience.
-Ultimately, however, art and science share the aim to enlarge the scope of our ideas about the world.
+The core idea that makes such collaborations and intermediate zones interesting is that art and science can both be considered as types of exploration, and that they are regarded as complementary in many ways.
+Whereas science maintains an aura of objectivity and detachment, art tends to favour subjectivity and critical engagement.
+Whereas peer review is the norm in science, artists are expected to be iconoclastic and original.
+Whereas science is expressed in formulas and text, art often exists in non-verbal experiences.
+Ultimately, however, art and science share the aim of enlarging the scope of our ideas about the world.
 By inventing new media and new artistic languages, art can create new worlds of experience.
-By widening our imagination it also creates new kinds of thinking, as we can not think about the things we can not imagine.
-As Gyorgy Kepes, founder of the Centre for Advanced Visual Studies at the MIT wrote in 1956: "The images and symbols which can truly domesticate the newly revealed aspects of nature will be developed only if we use all our faculties to the full - assimilating with the scientist’s brain, the poet’s heart and the painter’s eyes.
-It is an integrated vision that we need; but our awareness and understanding of the world and its realities are divided into the rational - the knowledge frozen in words and quantities – and the emotional – the knowledge vested in sensory image and feeling."
+By widening our imagination, it can also create new kinds of thinking, as we are unable to think about things that we cannot imagine.
+As written in 1956 by Gyorgy Kepes, the founder of the Centre for Advanced Visual Studies at MIT, ‘The images and symbols which can truly domesticate the newly revealed aspects of nature will be developed only if we use all our faculties to the full - assimilating with the scientist’s brain, the poet’s heart and the painter’s eyes.
+It is an integrated vision that we need; but our awareness and understanding of the world and its realities are divided into the rational - the knowledge frozen in words and quantities – and the emotional – the knowledge vested in sensory image and feeling’.